 The EVFTA will offer further momentum to Vietnam’s industrial transformation away from low-skilled, labour-intensive sectors and toward higher-value sectors.
 The Vietnamese government is alleviating worries about viability, labour shortages, and escalating prices by permitting cutting-edge manufacturing technology and increasing personnel training.
 Transitioning to a more open company environment can assist in alleviating investor worries while also improving quality.

-However, the characteristics of nations interested in Vietnam are changing, resulting in increasing skilled labour demand and occupational aptitude.
+However, the characteristics of nations interested in Vietnam are changing, resulting in increased skilled labour demand and occupational aptitude.
 Investing in education and training is critical for Vietnam to accommodate high-value ventures.

 “Industry 4.0 is receiving worldwide attention, and Vietnam is focusing on the opportunity,” said John Campbell, Savills Vietnam Industrial Services Manager.
 “It is critical to have a national plan, a strong legal 4.0 framework, and policies that benefit business and industrial communities.”